evanelang/EC_551_ENIGMA/README.md

                            see if the board is assigned to any port other than "*COM4*", and change *Line 99* to the corresponding name.

   |_  uart_top.bit       The bitstream file to program the Bays3 Board
-- OLD
+- OLD                       These are all the files we used during the development process
-  |_  long_code          These are all the files we had done during the development process
+  |_  long_code

   |_  Shizhe_code